-USFSCO Business Operations
+University Bursar:

-Charges the originally credited C-FOAPAL for the amount of the check and sends a copy of the Journal Voucher, the unredeemed check, and a notification memo to the unit contact on file by campus mail.
+Charges the originally credited C-FOAPAL for the amount of the check to the unit, and sends a notification memo (including the JV number and copy of the check) via Protected Email Attachment Application (PEAR) to the unit contact.

-Makes available a monthly list of all returned checks, by payor, to all cash handling units to use as a guide before accepting future checks from companies or individuals on the list.
-Units should not accept checks from anyone on the list.
-Contact your USFSCO office to obtain the list.

-Your Unit
+Your Unit:

 Transfer the amount of the unredeemed check from the original C-FOAPAL to your unit's General Ledger NSF Clearing Fund C-FOAPAL.

-Charge the $30 administrative fee to the Operating Ledger Administrative Fee Clearing Fund C-FOAPAL you provided on the Returned Check Handling form.
+Comply with University of Illinois System policy and established internal procedures for charging debtor with $25 administrative fee or assuming $25 administrative fee to your department.

-Follow your unit's approved written internal procedures to recover the amount of the returned check and the $30 administrative service fee.
+Follow your unit's approved written internal procedures to recover the amount of the returned check and the $25 administrative service fee.

-Maintain monthly reconciliation of NSF Clearing Fund activities, and submit quarterly reconciliation reports to USFSCO Business Operations using the Sample Template as a guide.

-Submit the replacement funds, when recovered, to USFSCO Cashier Operations on the appropriate Report of Cash Sales, Money Received, or online Department Deposit form.
+Submit the replacement funds, when recovered, to University Bursar on the appropriate Report of Cash Sales, Money Received, or online Department Deposit form.
 Keep a copy for your unit records.
-Use the NSF Clearing Fund C-FOAPAL, and the C-FOAPAL you charged in Step #1 and 2.
+Use the NSF Clearing Fund C-FOAPAL, and the C-FOAPAL you charged in Step #1 and #2.

-If you are unsuccessful in recovering the replacement funds within 6 months of occurrence, you may submit a special collection request to USFSCO Student Loans and Collections (312-413-0303 or pastdue@uillinois.edu).
-USFSCO may send it to an external collection agency for action.
-USFSCO will not accept requests that are older than 6 months.
+If you are unsuccessful in recovering the replacement funds within six months of occurrence, you may submit a special collection request to University Bursar Student Loans and Collections (312) 413-0303 or pastdue@uillinois.edu.
+University Bursar may send it to an external collection agency for action and will not accept requests that are older than six months.

 Forms Used in this Procedure